convexset/meteor-three-way/README.md

 Helper functions may be used as input for display-type bindings.
 Such bindings include `html`, `visible`, `disabled`, as well as the `class`, `style` and `attr` bindings.

-**For such bindings, the order of search is helpers first, then template helpers, then data.**
+**For such bindings, the order of search is helpers first, then template helpers, then data. (so `ThreeWay` helpers shadow template helpers)**

 Helpers are called with `this` bound to template instance, and `Template.instance()` is also accessible.
 (Note: Be careful of lexically scoped arrow functions that overrides `call`/`apply`/`bind`.)

-Note that one helper, `_3w_haveData`, is automatically added to `options.helpers`
+It is useful to highlight `_3w_haveData`, which is automatically added to the set of template helpers.

 ```html
 <div data-bind="visible: _3w_haveData">...</div>